WELL vs. LEED: What is the Difference?

-- Whereas LEED is government-operated, WELL is not.
-It is operated by the International WELL Building Institute (IWBI), a “public benefit” corporation.
+- WELL is operated by the International WELL Building Institute (IWBI), a “public benefit” corporation.
 This means it has shareholders who expect the corporation to make a profit.
 However, unlike a traditional corporation, a public benefit corporation has a specific purpose, which in this case is to make the indoor environment healthier for people.

 - WELL uses medical and related data that explores the connection between buildings and the people who work at, learn in, and use those buildings.
 LEED is more focused on the building itself and how it is operated.

 - Both organizations contract with the Green Business Certification Incorporation (GBCI) to certify facilities.
 This is an independent, third-party organization, not affiliated with either of the organizations.

 - While LEED-certified buildings are found around the world, most of them are in the U.S. and Canada.
 For its part, WELL is steadfast on becoming an international organization.
 As of this writing, WELL has certified nearly 300 facilities.
 More than 125 are in the U.S., but the second highest number are in China, with 50 WELL-certified facilities.

 - WELL has seven categories they are most concerned with, some of which overlap with LEED.
 These are indoor air quality, water quality, nourishment, light, fitness, comfort, and what they refer to as “mind,” relating to the overall well-being of building users.